 An initial mediation information and assessment meeting lasting around 45 minutes is likely to cost £50-£100 each.

 If you decide to continue with mediation, it might take between two and six further ninety minute sessions to work out an agreement.
-Typical costs are around £250 per session, though this varies.
+Typical costs are around £250 to £400 per session (split between the two parties), though this varies.
 There may also be extra documentation costs - for example, if you want the mediator to write up a summary of what has been agreed.

 It is possible to get divorced without using a lawyer, particularly if your finances are straightforward and the two of you are still on good terms and able to agree everything between yourselves.
 You will need to deal with the various divorce forms yourselves and will still need to pay the court costs.